Bluehost vs GoDaddy comparison 2019 Review

 N° of Domains

-Furthermore, GoDaddy brings you a free domain with any plan if you pay for 1 year in advance.
+Furthermore, GoDaddy offers you a free domain with any plan if you pay for 1 year in advance.
 That’s another important advantage, especially if you are hunting down the cheapest offer available for your business.

 However, the bad news is that both companies will make you pay 3 years in advance to get access to their promotional prices, but even then, the prices remain very affordable.